The Purpose Project at Duke

 The Purpose Project at Duke offers students the chance to explore what it means to live a good life in a complicated world.

-Through curricular and co-curricular programs, The Purpose Project invites students into learning communities that cultivate habits of heart, mind, and action, with the aim of helping them flourish during and beyond their time at Duke.
+Through curricular and co-curricular programs, The Purpose Project at Duke invites students into learning communities that cultivate habits of heart, mind, and action, with the aim of helping them flourish during and beyond their time at Duke.
 By foregrounding ethical and existential concerns, it provides students opportunities to reflect on their lives in intellectually challenging and rewarding ways, both examining the values that have shaped their lives so far and deciding what matters most to them in their current and future pursuits.

-On a broader scale, The Purpose Project seeks to reshape the culture of education at Duke by tempering both the instrumental, pre-professional tendencies of undergraduate education and the credentialing narrowness of graduate and professional training.
+On a broader scale, The Purpose Project at Duke seeks to reshape the culture of education at Duke by tempering both the instrumental, pre-professional tendencies of undergraduate education and the credentialing narrowness of graduate and professional training.
 The overarching goal is to help all students navigate pathways toward vocations that are not only personally meaningful but contribute to the betterment of society.

 Pursuing Purpose